 Over the years, numerous drivers have reported that the airbags in their vehicle seemed to deploy for no reason.
-The fortunate ones escaped with only a scare, while others suffered serious injuries.
+The fortunate ones escaped with only a scare, while others suffered serious injuries from airbags.
 Drivers and their passengers may be in danger from random airbag deployments, or, in a related safety issue, exploding Takata airbags, which have been at the center of an evolving recall for the past decade.
-Our airbag injury lawyers trace years of reports of random deployments – and examine what could be causing airbags to go off at random without an accident.
+Our Philadelphia airbag injury lawyers trace years of reports of random deployments – and examine what could be causing airbags to go off at random without an accident.

 Can an Airbag Go Off Accidentally?

 In 1998, Automotive News reported on Kerri Valecek, an Illinois mother found dead in a “virtually undamaged” 1994 Mitsubishi Mirage whose airbag had mysteriously deployed, and Felicia Jones, a Maryland woman who claimed to have torn tendons and injured her elbow when her airbag deployed for no reason.
 In 2011, 13 years later, NBC Chicago published an article titled “Drivers Startled, Injured by Exploding Airbags,” in which reporters interviewed Lisa Jarrett, driver of a 2003 GMC Envoy XL, who recalled, “I was not speeding.
 I had not even gotten up to 25 miles per hour,” adding that she had not struck any potholes, either.
 And in 2017, a Canadian news site told the story of Rick and Joanne Yuke, who survived a frightening incident when airbags in their 2006 Honda Odyssey EX deployed unexpectedly. (“There was a very loud bang,” Rick Yuke stated.
 “They just went off.”)